citusdata/citus_docs/develop/migration_mt_schema.rst

 Prepare Source Tables for Migration
 ===================================

-Once the scope of needed database changes is identified, the next major step is to modify the data structure.
-First, existing tables requiring backfill are modified to add a column for the distribution key.
+Once the scope of needed database changes is identified, the next major step is to modify the data structure for the application's existing database.
+First, tables requiring backfill are modified to add a column for the distribution key.

 Add distribution keys
 ---------------------